 Since brain structures are not located in the exact same spot for everyone, it is imperative to make each session count.
 Indeed, recent studies have pointed to the fact that managing to regulate more of the relevant structures can lead to a decrease in symptoms, resulting in a greater quality of life.

 As Traditional rTMS and Deep TMS’s use different equipment whose magnetic fields reach different depths and ranges within the brain, the two treatments end up affecting patient symptoms with different levels of efficacy.
 An independent 2019 study published in the Journal of Psychiatric Research found the difference between both treatments to significantly favor Deep TMS, noting that patients with moderate-to-severe baseline depression reached higher rates of response under a treatment course that combined Deep TMS and medication, when compared to either Traditional rTMS and medication, or medication alone.

 FDA Clearance Status

-Standard rTMS first received its FDA clearance status to treat MDD in 2008, and was then FDA-cleared to treat certain migraine headaches in 2013.
-Deep TMS received its FDA clearance status for treating MDD in 2013, and was FDA-cleared to treat OCD in 2018.
-BrainsWay is working to expand Deep TMS’s clearance status, to treating additional mental health conditions with its proven effective technology.
+Traditional rTMS first received its FDA clearance status to treat MDD in 2008.
+Deep TMS received its FDA clearance status for treating MDD in 2013, was FDA-cleared to treat OCD in 2018, and FDA-cleared to treat Smoking Cessation in 2020.
+BrainsWay is working to expand Deep TMS’s clearance status, to treat additional brain disorders and addiction behaviors with its proven effective technology.

 As a result, Deep TMS has been CE-marked to treat the following conditions: MDD, OCD, Alzheimer’s disease (AD), autism, bipolar disorder, chronic pain, multiple sclerosis (MS), Parkinson’s disease, post-stroke rehabilitation, post-traumatic stress disorder (PTSD), the negative symptoms of schizophrenia, and smoking cessation.